Adiba08/Adiba_Mahbub_Proma/README.md

 for print and online platform (click here for all published articles)

 *The Daily Star is one of the leading English newspapers of Bangladesh*

+### Co-author, The Mason Jar by Worthy Publications
+*The Mason Jar is a collection of short stories published by Worthy Publications, a local publishing house
+- Wrote two short stories The Swings and Build-a-Bae

+### Feature Editor, BRACUExpress
+**Role:**
+- Generated content for the features page
+- Contributed to administrative decisions regarding the paper as part of the Editorial Board
+- Supervised writers and designers
+- Edited articles

+*BRACUExpress is the student-led campus newspaper of BRAC University*

+### Contributor, BRACUExpress
+**Role:**
+- Generated content for the features page
+- Contributed to administrative decisions regarding the paper as part of the Editorial Board
+- Supervised writers and designers
+- Edited articles